markuz-brasil/node-docker-box/readme.md

     vagrant@vagrant-ubuntu-trusty-64:~$ ls /vagrant
     bootstrap.pp  provisions.sh  readme.md  Vagrantfile
     vagrant@vagrant-ubuntu-trusty-64:~$  node -v
-    v0.10.29
-    vagrant@vagrant-ubuntu-trusty-64:~$ mongo --version
-    MongoDB shell version: 2.6.1
+    v0.10.34
     ```

-    If your `/vagrant` directory is empty, this means you `guest additions` is
+    If your `/vagrant` directory is empty, this means you `guest additions` is not working.
-    not working.
-Take a look [here]() for instructions.

     #### Congrats.
 Now you are set to go.